golang/go/README.md

 Our canonical Git repository is located at https://go.googlesource.com/go.
 There is a mirror of the repository at https://github.com/golang/go.

-Unless otherwise noted, the Go source files are distributed under the BSD-style license found in the LICENSE file.
+Unless otherwise noted, the Gopher source files are distributed under the BSD-style license found in the LICENSE file.

 ### Download and Install